Who's on First?

 "Who's on First?" is a comedy routine made famous by American comedy duo Abbott and Costello.
 The premise of the sketch is that Abbott is identifying the players on a baseball team for Costello.
-However, the players' names can simultaneously serve as the basis for questions (e.g., "Who is the first baseman?") and responses (e.g., "The first baseman's name is Who."), leading to repeated misinterpretations and growing frustration between the performers.
+However, the players' names can simultaneously serve as the basis for questions (e.g., "Who is the first baseman?") and responses (e.g., "The first baseman's name is Who."), leading to reciprocal misunderstanding and growing frustration between the performers.
+Although it is commonly known as "Who's on First?", Abbott and Costello frequently referred to it simply as "Baseball".

+In 1956, a gold record of "Who's on First?" was placed in the National Baseball Hall of Fame and Museum in Cooperstown, New York.
+A video (taken from the team's 1945 film The Naughty Nineties) plays continuously on screens at the Hall.

+In 1999, Time named the routine Best Comedy Sketch of the 20th Century.

+An early radio recording from October 6, 1938, was placed in the Library of Congress's National Recording Registry in 2002.